 The City shall provide periodic continuing education courses to assist employees in maintaining emergency medical first responder certification and licensure.

 The City shall cover the expense of officer attendance at the foregoing training program(s).

-Section 2.
-Titles.
-Effective July 1, 2021, all employees who are presently classified as a Lieutenant shall have their title changed to Public Safety Captain.
+Section.
+2. Titles.
+Effective July 1, 2021, all employees shall be classified as Public Safety Officers.

 Section 3.
 Assignments.